 A widespread egalitarian theory is resourcist and stresses that justice requires equalizing everyone's resources (rights, liberties, primary goods but also wealth and opportunities).
 Such responsibility-sensitive luck egalitarian theories argue that what people do with these resources is up to them.
-We will treat them, and their relevance to health profiling, more extensively in Section 3.
+We will treat them, and their relevance to profiling in health insurance, more extensively in Section 3.